"The Onion" Contributors

 What do you think are the best written shows currently on TV?

-Asked by Mahran over 12 years ago
+Asked by Mahran almost 13 years ago

 Jilly: 30 rock, absolutely.
 I really like Portlandia as well, and Archer.
 Like every other comedy writer ever, I also desperately miss arrested development.
 Mike: With regards to comedy, The Increasingly Poor Decisions of Todd Margaret is pretty great as is Peep Show (are both of those still on the air?
 Probably not, but they both are highly underrated and super hilarious.
 I'd recommend everyone and anyone to check both of those two shows out).
 As non comedy, I tend to like Breaking Bad and sometimes I'll sneak in an episode or two of Top Gear.